thousandlemons/Java-Console-View/README.md

 ## <a name="overview"></a> Overview

 ### <a name="introduction"></a> Introduction

-This framework provides a way to quickly construct the View layer of a Java command line app.

 **`AbstractView`** is the ultimate parent class of all classes in the View layer.
 This class has only one abstract public method, `.display()`, which starts this view.
 It also provides a handful of [UI components](#ui-components) to gracefully handle user interaction, user input and validation, etc.